wellcomecollection/docs/rfcs/055-prismic-api/README.md

 - The new API service should be written in typescript, following patterns set by the [concepts API](../050-concepts-api/README.md) for filtering, pagination, error handling, etc.
 - We shouldn't create new IDs for exhibitions, events, stories, etc. There aren't any situations where we should need to merge content from multiple sources, so we should use the document IDs directly from prismic.
 - The elasticsearch index mapping should represent the contract between the pipeline and the API.
 The API shouldn't need to know anything about the structure of the data in prismic.
+- We won't include an endpoint for /series, nor will we include series nodes in the /articles endpoint.
+If an article is part of a series, we'll denormalise information from its parent onto the article itself to use for relevance and visual signposting in results.

 ## Proposed endpoints